bfraboni/voronoi/README.md

 # Voronoi

 I was surfing the internet during summer 2019 when I found this codegolf thread: [Draw an Image as a Voronoi Map](https://codegolf.stackexchange.com/questions/50299/draw-an-image-as-a-voronoi-map).
-I was curious to try some image "voronoization" myself, so I tried several of the provided solutions, especially the simple C++ one by Boojum.
+I was curious to do some image "voronoization" myself, so I tried several of the provided solutions, especially the simple C++ one by Boojum.
 Then, I started to wonder if I could:
 - obtain a better minimization between the original image and the target reconstructed voronoi map,
 - speed up the process a bit (Boojum answer was short but overlong),
 - and eventually use the output voronoi map to make transitions (interpolation) between two voronoi maps.